We may earn a commission if you make a purchase through the links on our website.

 4. PA Server Monitor

-Power Admin “PA” offers an Agentless Server and Network Monitoring tool.
+Server Monitor by Power Admin (PA) offers an agentless server and network monitoring tool.
 The tool can monitor the performance of Windows, Linux, and different vendor network devices.

 Key Features: